It was August 1960, and I was getting ready for first grade.

-Both Mem and Mom worked a 7 am-3 pm shift, and because we didn’t have a car, they both had to take early buses in the morning.
-And Mere Germaine was living too far away to help out, so I was on my own.
+Mom worked from 7 am-3 pm, and Mem worked a factory 3-11 pm shift and was a seamstress during the day.
+Because we didn’t have a car, they both had to either walk or take buses everywhere, which took a lot of time.
+Mere Germaine was living too far away to help out, so I was pretty much on my own day and night.

 After church, for three Sundays straight, Mem walked with me to the school, warning me about cars, strangers, and stray dogs.